DnyaneshD/bulbTest/webapp/README.md

 Following things can be improved :

-- Get rid of compile time error because of 'expect' in ject, there are such 19 errors
 - More unit test can be added
 - Components can be styled in even better way